Rokugo Kamakura: Two groups of soldiers holding long bamboo clash to pray for a bountiful harvest

 After the second round, Matsunion is lit and the Tenhitsu-yaki ceremony begins.
 This signals the start of the final round. © Akita Fan

-After the second round, the Tenhitsu Yaki begins.
-Tenhitsu Yaki is an event in which two Matsunioni are set on fire and people add the Tenhitsu while praying for a good year.
-As a pillar of flame rises several meters high from the Matsunioni, turning the whole area bright red, the third round, the Takeuchi, which will decide the winner, finally begins.
-The fierce battle between the Matsunioni reaches its climax and excitement reaches its peak.
-It is said that more than 1,000 green bamboo stalks are used in the Takeuchi, and the battle ends when the bamboo runs out
+As a pillar of flame several meters high rises from Matsunioni and the whole area turns bright red, the third round of the "bamboo smash" begins, which will decide the winner.
+The fierce battle with Matsunioni in between reaches its climax, and excitement reaches its peak.
+It is said that more than 1,000 green bamboo stalks are used in the "bamboo smash", and the battle ends when they run out

 At the end, the judges, the Kamakura Preservation Society, make the decision.
 If the North wins, it will mean a good harvest, and if the South wins, the price of rice will rise